tallythemes/steed/readme.txt

 CC0 by Pixabay, https://pixabay.com/en/service/terms/

 == Changelog ==

+= 3.4.2 - 20 October 2017  =
+* Removing unused javascript plugins

+* Remove the front-page.php to use the front page in wordpress way

+* Added a Full Width template to use with any page builder

 = 3.4.1 - 5 October 2017  =
 * Fixed a JavaScript layout issue of 2 columns section